 16.1 An assessment of the cumulative impacts of the Proposals of the Site Allocations DPD is an important part of the SA process.
 The EU Directive 2001/42/EC Annex 11 requires that the cumulative nature of the effects must be identified and discussed within the SEA.
 Whilst it is recognised that each Proposal might have their respective impacts, collectively they could add up to a more significant impacts either positively or negatively.
-The cumulative effects focus on the overall impacts of the Proposals on each of the SA objectives rather than the individual impacts of the Proposals.
-Table 9 below illustrates what the overall impacts of the implementation of the Site Allocations DPD would be on the SA objectives.
+The cumulative effects focus on the overall impacts of the Proposals.
+Table 9 below illustrates what the overall impacts of the Site Allocations DPD would be on the SA objectives.